mevdschee/php-crud-api/README.md

       "exp": 1538207635
     }

-It is important to set `jwtAuth.audiences` to avoid tokens from other projects on the same authentication provider to work on your project.

 NB: The JWT implementation only supports the RSA and HMAC based algorithms.

 ##### Configure and test JWT authentication with Auth0